datacarpentry/OpenRefine-ecology-lesson/_episodes/00-getting-started.md

 ## Basics of OpenRefine

-You can find out a lot more about OpenRefine at [http://openrefine.org](http://openrefine.org) and check out some great introductory videos.
+You can find out a lot more about OpenRefine at [http://openrefine.org](http://openrefine.org) and check out some great [introductory videos](https://www.youtube.com/channel/UCqwSVsJ8CWD9pQUZDbJC1ew).
 There is a [Google Group](https://groups.google.com/forum/?hl=en#!forum/openrefine) that can answer a lot of beginner questions and problems.
-There is also an [OpenRefine Google Plus community](https://plus.google.com/communities/117280693504889048168) where you can find a lot of help and a lot of folks from the life sciences are members.
-As with other programs of this type, OpenRefine libraries are available too, where you can find a script you need and copy it into your OpenRefine instance to run it on your dataset.
+There is also an [OpenRefine Google Plus community](https://plus.google.com/communities/117280693504889048168) where you can find a lot of help, especially from community members from the life sciences.
+OpenRefine [recipes](https://github.com/OpenRefine/OpenRefine/wiki/Recipes), scripts, projects, and extensions are available too, where you can find and copy them into your OpenRefine instance to run on your dataset.

 ## Features